Bath shipyard union rallies as strike enters sixth week

 “Sen. Collins says she is not going to get involved in this strike,” said Martinez.
 “Any politician who can’t support us now, don’t come looking for our support in November.”

-Local S6 and the three others at the shipyard endorsed Collins during her last election in 2014, the first time the union ever threw its weight behind a Republican.
+Local S6 and the three other unions at the shipyard endorsed Collins during her last election in 2014, the first time the union ever threw its weight behind a Republican.

 The strike marches on

-Week five of the strike saw little change, though the union invited the company to meet with the federal mediator together.
-The two parties have been meeting separately with the mediator over the past few weeks, but those meetings haven’t yet yielded a resolution.
+The fifth week of the strike saw little change.
+The union invited the shipyard to meet together with the federal mediator.
+The two parties have been meeting separately with the mediator over the past several weeks, but those meetings haven’t yielded a resolution.

-Local S6 President Chris Wiers said Friday that BIW hasn’t yet responded to the union’s invitation, but the union is ready and waiting to find a solution.

 “When that process calls for the parties to return to the bargaining table and resume negotiations, we are prepared to do so,” said Hench.